eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 ## Configuration File Resolution

-When ESLint is run on the command line, it first checks the current working directory for `eslint.config.js`, and if not found, will look to the next parent directory for the file.
+When ESLint is run on the command line, it first checks the current working directory for `eslint.config.js`.
+If the file is not found, it looks to the next parent directory for the file.
 This search continues until either the file is found or the root directory is reached.

 You can prevent this search for `eslint.config.js` by setting the `ESLINT_USE_FLAT_CONFIG` environment variable to `true` and using the `-c` or `--config` option on the command line to specify an alternate configuration file, such as: